elrui/tally-convert-pdf/README.md

 - `source`: Directory containing the PDF files to be converted.
 - `target`: Directory where the converted JPG images and original PDF/metadata files will be moved.
 - `logs`: Directory for log files.
 If left empty, the script directory will be used.
-- `flat_target`: If set to `True`, subdirectories in the source directory will be ignored.
+- `flat_target`: If set to `True`, subdirectories in the source directory will not be replicated in the target.
+Notice that this can have undesired effects if filenames are not unique.
 - `dpi`: DPI (dots per inch) setting for image conversion.
 - `meta`: Extension of the metadata files (e.g., `csv`).